PARADOZX/made_to_fit/README.md

   - Percentages must not be used for the width and height.
   - Elements must all have a class attribute and be of the same class.
 You can choose any name for the class.

 2. All the elements must be placed within a single container.
+The container must be assigned an 'id'.
+This 'id' can be of your choosing.
 For instance:
 ```
 <div id="fit-container">
   <div class="fit"></div>